 In response to interest from local pastors and evangelists, we have also provided theological training.
 Consequently, Akuak Rak has become a base of sorts, a launching pad for reaching people groups beyond the village.

-Together we have launched projects to reach the Janjaweed of Darfur, the very tribe that once brutalized many of the Dinka people.
+Together we have launched projects to reach the a tribal group of Darfurians, the very tribe that once brutalized many of the Dinka people.
 In fact, many of the pastors and evangelists come face-to-face with those who have raped, tortured or killed family members in front of them.

 THE CATTLE PROJECT